-The Air Quality Health Index (AQHI) is a new tool that measures air quality in your community and reports it on a scale from 1 to 10.
+The Air Quality Health Index (AQHI) is a tool that measures air quality in your community and reports it on a scale from 1 to 10.
 Learn more about the AQHI and what the air quality around you means to your health by visiting Alberta Environment and Parks page.

 Air quality information collected the previous hour becomes available about 15 minutes after the current hour.
 Information is available for the previous 45 days.
 Archived data (older than 45 days) is available at the Airdata Warehouse (formally CASA Data Warehouse).